tarwn/lessthandot-hugo/blogs/content/posts/2012-05-22-brewing-up-tech-on-tap.md

 **The Topic**

 [Microsoft SharePoint][3] is everywhere, in organizations of all sizes.
 If it is in yours, or your company is considering implementing it, you won't want to miss this.
 What is SharePoint?
-It’s a presentation and collaboration platform.
-It’s a document authoring and sharing tool.
+It's a presentation and collaboration platform.
+It's a document authoring and sharing tool.
 People can set up web sites with it, manage documents, and publish reports.